ministryofjustice/fb-deploy/README.md

 You can run the following command to find the correct `EKS_NAMESPACE` that you require for the app you are deploying:

 `kubectl get namespaces | grep formbuilder`

+## Getting the existing service names and urls in a namespace

+To check what services are currently running in Kubernetes pods we can run the `get_service_names_and_urls` script.

+To run:
+`./bin/get_service_names_and_urls <namespace>`

+This script will print out the service name, the platform it is running on (Legacy or MoJ Forms) and the URL for the service.